-- Section 3.
-Legislature the judge of its elections; majority, a quorum.
-Each Before December 5, 2018, each House shall be and, on and after December 5, 2018, the Legislature is the judge of the elections and qualifications of its own members, and a majority shall constitute a quorum to do business; but a smaller number may adjourn from day to day, and may compel the attendance of absent members, in such manner and under such penalties as, before December 5, 2018, each House and, on and after December 5, 2018, the Legislature shall provide. - Section 4.
+Section 3.
+The judge of its elections; majority, a quorum.
+Each House shall be is, and on or after December 3, 2014, the Legislature is the judge of the elections and qualifications of its own members; and a majority shall constitute constitutes a quorum to do business; but a smaller number may adjourn from day to day, and may compel the attendance of absent members; in such manner and under such penalties as each House, and on or after December 3, 2014, the Legislature shall provide.

+Section 4.
 May punish and expel members.
-Each Before December 5, 2018, each House and, on and after December 5, 2018, the Legislature may determine the rules of its proceedings, punish its members for disorderly behavior, and, with the concurrence of 2/3, expel a member, but not a 2nd time for the same cause. - Section 5.
+Each House, and on or after December 3, 2014, the Legislature may determine the rules of its proceedings, punish its members for disorderly behavior, and, with the concurrence of 2/3 expel a member, but not a 2nd time for the same cause.

+Section 5.
 Shall keep a journal; yeas and nays.
-Each Before December 5, 2018, each House and, on and after December 5, 2018, the Legislature shall keep a journal, and from time to time publish its proceedings, except such parts as in their judgment may require secrecy; and the yeas and nays of the members of, before December 5, 2018, either House and, on and after December 5, 2018, the Legislature on any question, shall, at the desire of 1/5 of those present, be entered on the journals. - Section 6.
+Each House, and on or after December 3, 2014, the Legislature shall keep a journal, and from time to time publish its proceedings, except such parts as in their judgment may require secrecy; and the yeas and nays of the members of either House, and on or after December 3, 2014, the Legislature on any question, shallmust, at the desire of 1/5 of those present, be entered on the journalsjournal.

+Section 6.
 May punish for contempt.
-Each Before December 5, 2018, each House and, on and after December 5, 2018, the Legislature, during its session, may punish by imprisonment any person, not a member, for disrespectful or disorderly behavior in its presence, for obstructing any of its proceedings, threatening, assaulting or abusing any of its members for anything said, done, or doing in before December 5, 2018, either House and, on and after December 5, 2018, the Legislature; provided, that no imprisonment shall extend beyond the period of the same session. - Section 7.
+Each House, and on or after December 3, 2014, the Legislature, during its session, may punish by imprisonment any person, not a member, for disrespectful or disorderly behavior in its presence, for obstructing any of its proceedings, threatening, assaulting or abusing any of its members for anything said, done, or doing in either House, and on or after December 5, 2012, the Legislature; provided, that no imprisonment shallmay extend beyond the period of the same session.

+Section 7.
 Compensation; traveling expenses.
-This section applies to compensation and expenses before December 5, 2018.
-The Senators and Representatives shall receive such compensation, as shall be established by law; but no law increasing their compensation shall take effect during the existence of the Legislature, which enacted it.
-The expenses of the members of the House of Representatives in traveling to the Legislature, and returning therefrom, once in each week of each session and no more, shall be paid by the State out of the public treasury to every member, who shall seasonably attend, in the judgment of the House, and does not depart therefrom without leave.
+This section applies to compensation and expenses before December 3, 2014.
+The Senators and Representatives shallare entitled to receive such compensation, as shall beis established by law; but no law increasing their compensation shallmay take effect during the existence of the Legislature, which that enacted it.
+The expenses of the members of the House of Representatives in traveling to the Legislature, and returning therefrom the Legislature, once in each week of each session and no more, shallmust be paid by the State out of the public treasury to every member, who shall seasonably attend, in the judgment of the House, and does not depart therefrom from the Legislature without leave.